Skip to main content

 • A $5,000 Career Exploration Fellowship from the Graduate College, which will generate a tuition waiver for the semester.

-• Required professional and career development activities facilitated by the Graduate College.
+• Required professional and career development seminar facilitated by the Graduate College.

 The student's tasks and responsibilities as part of the hourly position will be determined by the host unit (in consultation with the student), and the host unit will provide mentoring and targeted professional development opportunities.
 In addition to their work with the host unit, the student are required to participate in a twice-monthly career exploration seminar, during which they will reflect on their work and engage in career development activities.

-We are pleased to announce the lineup of Fall 2024 host sites!
+We are pleased to announce the lineup of Spring 2025 host sites!
 Each of these units will host one Career Exploration Fellow.
 Read more about the units and the work a Career Exploration Fellow might do for them below.
-Other host sites may be added during the application process.
+Other host sites may be added during the period the application is open.

 • Carl R. Woese Institute for Genomic Biology: The Carl R. Woese Institute for Genomic Biology is an interdisciplinary research unit that unifies genomics-related work across campus, addressing societal grand challenges through team science.
 IGB researchers come from many different disciplines, including biology, chemistry, physics, computer science, social sciences, engineering, crop science, and many others, and are brought together by a shared interest in how an understanding of living things can help us make the world a better place.
 Because of the broad potential impacts of basic and applied genomic research, the IGB has a strong focus on science communication and outreach activities.
 Our team and institute include members from a wide array of academic backgrounds, and we enjoy discovering how each person's strengths and interests can be incorporated into what we do.
 Depending on their interests, the Career Development Fellow will have opportunities to work within administrative groups dedicated to external relations and strategic partnerships; research center management; research infrastructure management; and communications and outreach, with opportunities for fellow-led writing and activity design projects.